wallacezichen/cse15l-lab-reports/lab3.md

 `find /Users/Wally/Desktop/CSE15L/docsearch/technical -type d -empty`
 Output:

+Input:
+`mkdir /Users/Wally/Desktop/CSE15L/docsearch/technical/empty_folder`
+`find /Users/Wally/Desktop/CSE15L/docsearch/technical -type d -empty`
+Output:
+`/Users/Wally/Desktop/CSE15L/docsearch/technical/empty_folder`

 In the first example, we are looking for if there are empty file(`-type f`) in technical folder, and it return nothing indicating there are no empty file.
 All of the file contain something
 In the second example, we are looking for if there are empty directory, such as empty folder, and it return nothing indicating there are no empty file.
 All of the folder contain some files.
+In the third example, we create a new empty directory called `empty_folder` inside of `technical` directory.
+Then we find the empty directory using `find -empty` inside technical, as we expected, we find the new `empty_folder` we created.
+This shows that this command-line options displays empty folders when present.

 ## `-mmin n`
 The -mmin n option is used with the find command in Linux to search for files and directories that were modified n minutes ago.
 It allows you to search for files based on their modification time.
-(Description from ChatGPT)
+(Description from ChatGPT, Prompt: What does find -mmin n does and how to use it?)

 Input:
 `find /Users/Wally/Desktop/CSE15L/docsearch/technical -type d -mmin +30`